-It occasionally happens that a camper breaks a serious camp agreement and then tells us that they didn't think it was a big deal because they thought "that's just what people do" at camp.
+It has occasionally happened (mostly in the long-distant past) that a camper breaks a serious camp agreement and then tells us that they didn't think it was a big deal because they thought "that's just what people do" at camp.
 We find it important to clarify, therefore, that the agreements are not optional, and that we are interested in hosting campers who are able to see our staff as allies, who share our vision (see mission statement) and are able and willing to help create a camp culture in which "what people do" at camp is cooperative and sustainable - rather than merely adapting themselves to what they might perceive as peer culture.